sureshh90/CarND-LaneLines-P1/writeup.md

 ### Step 3: Apply gaussian filter to smoothen the images.

 As the next step, gausssian filter is applied to smoothen the images.
-Here the helper function `gaussian_blur()` is used with a kernel size of 5.
+Here the helper function `gaussian_blur()` is used with a kernel size 5.

 The output from this pipeline is